sharetribe/example-processes/README.md

 of the transaction engine.
 See the differences in the `process.edn` files in each process directory to see how they differ only slightly.

-All the processes support [Strong Customer Authentication (SCA)](https://www.sharetribe.com/docs/background/strong-customer-authentication/).
+All the payment processes support [Strong Customer Authentication (SCA)](https://www.sharetribe.com/docs/background/strong-customer-authentication/).

 The example processes differ mostly in availability management and